I am a cognitive scientist interested in how people (and computers) reason about other people: how they think and what they feel.

 You can find my CV here (dated November 2019).

 If the research that I do sounds interesting to you, I am always looking for enthusiastic and capable psychologists, computer scientists, information scientists and researchers in closely-related fields, to join my team.
 Do get in touch with me!
-There may be availabilities open at all levels: Full-time post-baccalaureate, post-masters, and post-doctoral positions; post-graduate and PhD opportunities in the School of Computing, as well as shorter-term internships and other potential research attachment opportunities (e.g., NUS Undergraduate Research Opportunities Programme, or UROP).
+There may be availabilities open at all levels: Full-time post-baccalaureate, post-masters, and post-doctoral positions; post-graduate and PhD opportunities in the School of Computing (for Singaporeans considering a PhD with me, do look into funding sources like the Graduate Tutorship Scheme), as well as shorter-term internships and other potential research attachment opportunities (e.g., NUS Undergraduate Research Opportunities Programme, or UROP).